kiquetal/bootdev-rag-course/hoopla/README.md

 python -m hoopla.cli.keyword_search_cli search <query>
 ```

-This will search through the data using tokenization and return the most relevant results.
+This will search through the data using tokenization, stemming, and return the most relevant results.

 ## Next Steps
-- Implement more advanced text processing (stemming, lemmatization)
 - Add vector embeddings for semantic search
+- Implement TF-IDF scoring for better relevance ranking
 - Create a full RAG pipeline with LLM integration